-- a.
-Maintain a membership (with a herd name reservation fee of \$15.00 paid) - b.
+- Maintain a membership (with a herd name reservation fee of \$15.00 paid).
+Lapsed memberships will need to reapply for their herd name if not a permanent reservation - b.
 Become a lifetime member (refer to Bylaw Article I.B.) - c.
 Pay an optional fee of \$100 (payable at any time during the membership) for permanent reservation